MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 Plese for more details checked on the documentation,it is definetely worth it: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-auto-features#featurization \
 In our project I decided to pre-process the data in advance to reduce computation and be able to save some ressources.\
 The picture below shows the data guardrail states that were proved during trainig of the dataset.
-As you can see and due to the pre-process mentioned above all the states were flagged as "Passed" indicating that no data problems were detected, thus no additional action was required either from side nor from the automatic feturization process. \
+As you can see and due to the pre-process mentioned above all the states were flagged as "Passed" indicating that no data problems were detected, thus no additional action was required either from side nor from the automatic featurization process. \
 ![alt text](https://github.com/MarceloLandaverde/udacity-capstone-project/blob/master/Pictures/Data_Guardrails.PNG)

 - debug_log: \